 Visiting Bishop Museum

-The Bishop Museum is located in near downtown Honolulu at the juncture of the H-1 freeway and Likelike Highway.
+With its extensive programs, impressive collections, and permanent and rotation exhibitions, the Bishop is a favorite for visitors and residents.
+There’s always something new to see.
+The museum is located in near downtown Honolulu at the juncture of the H-1 freeway and Likelike Highway.
 It is open every day, except Thanksgiving and Christmas.

 - Address: Bishop Museum, 1525 Bernice Street, Honolulu, HI 96817.